ClishaChain/Node-Install/docs/installation/validator-node.md

-# Node Installation (with Binaries)
+# Validator Node Installation (with Binaries)

+This guide will help you set up a ClishaChain validator node that participates in consensus and earns block rewards.

-This guide assumes you using the [Security Best Practices](server/setup.md) setup guide on your server.
+> **Prerequisites:** This guide assumes you have completed the [Server Setup](server-setup.md) guide for security hardening.

-{% hint style="warning" %} You and ONLY YOU are responisble for securing your server.
-The Validator private key is not encrypted!
+> **⚠️ Security Warning:** You and ONLY YOU are responsible for securing your server.
+The validator private key is not encrypted!
 Failing to properly secure your server can result in the loss of funds.
-To furhter prevent the loss of funds we recomend adding the Validator private key to metmask or some other compatable web3 wallet and moving funds to a seperate address on a regular basis. {% endhint %}
+To further prevent the loss of funds, we recommend adding the validator private key to MetaMask or another compatible web3 wallet and moving funds to a separate address on a regular basis.

 ## Getting Started